Every night, downstairs, the Hotel Playa offers entertainment.

 The dance revue is entertaining.

-Lifting even these light girls into the air while doing dance steps is no easy task.
+Lifting even these light girls into the air while doing dance steps is no easy task and the dancers all have their moves remembered perfectly.